cpcotton/logger/README.md

 l.save(1)   # Turn on file output

 # More detailed setup
-Replace the l = Logger() WITH
+Replace the l = Logger() with the following code.
+It is now documenting the function and options.
 ~~~
 l = Logger(log_to_file=True, log_file_name="app.log", print_to_console=True)
 ~~~
 I like to use 0 and 1 for false and true

-## Notes
+## Notes (Append Log File Option)
-It overwrites the last log file, so everytime you run the py app it will get a clean file.
-To append the log..
+It overwrites the last log file, so everytime you run you Python app it will get a clean file.
+To append the log instead ..
 ~~~
 # Clear the log file at the start of the run
         if self.log_to_file: